March 2020: Canadian women to receive a share of $21.5 million from J&J

-In May 2017, Scottish health secretary Shona Robison called for an independent expert to review a mesh safety report.
-The BBC reports here.
+In May 2017, Scottish health secretary Shona Robison called for an independent expert to review an independent mesh safety report amid claims that the risks of mesh had been down-played The BBC reports here.

 Following the 20 minute operation she was in agony with pains in her legs, feet and groin, which left her struggling to walk far.
 She was unable to use tampons due to severe internal burning and spasms caused by the plastic mesh.
 She has since had the implant removed by a specialist surgeon.
 Within a week the burning and spasms went alongside most of the leg and foot pain.

 Kath discovered other support groups in the UK, America, Australia and Canada and found Facebook groups with thousands globally suffering.

 Incontinence is a common problem for high performing athletes.
 Some suffer from the distressing condition of incontinence or prolapse due to joint hypermobility syndrome, others for no apparent reason, from a young age.